HumanAssisted/JACS/docs/schema/header.md

 ## version

-Version id of the object
+Version id of the object. uuid v4 string

 `version`